A High-Resolution Landscape Dataset for Concept-Based XAI With Application to Species Distribution Models: Conclusion

 This study was funded by the French National Research Agency (ANR), STRANGE project (ANR-23-CE03-0006).
-It has also benefited from the financial support of IRIS-E and ANR grant (ANR-21-CE23-0005-01) and the logistical support of the Zone Atelier Loire, Zone Atelier Armorique, and Zone Atelier Brest-Iroise.
+It has also benefited from the financial support from ANR project NIM-ML (ANR-21-CE23-0005-01) and from the international mobility grant program administered by the Doctoral College of Brittany and co-funded by the Brittany Region, as well as the logistical support of the Zone Atelier Loire, Zone Atelier Armorique, and Zone Atelier Brest-Iroise.
 We would like to also thank Thibaut Peres, Benjamin Bergerot and Laura Pellan for their precious contribution to the collection of field data.